coderitual/underscroll/README.md

 # underscroll
-Mysterious menu hidden under mouse scroll.
+Mysterious menu hidden under mouse scroll and simple gesture.
 Use wisely on mobiles and desktops.